sass/sass/proposal/first-class-calc.md

 ## Procedures

-### Simplifying a Calc
+### Simplifying a Calculation

-This algorithm takes a calc `calc` and returns a number or a calc.
+This algorithm takes a calculation `calc` and returns a number or a calculation.

 > This algorithm is intended to return a value that's CSS-semantically identical
 > to the input.

-* Let `arguments` be the result of [simplifying](#simplifying-a-calcvalue) each of `calc`'s arguments.
+* Let `arguments` be the result of [simplifying](#simplifying-a-calculationvalue) each of `calc`'s arguments.

 * If `calc`'s name is `"calc"`, the syntax guarantees that `arguments` contain only a single argument.
-If that argument is a number or calc, return it.
+If that argument is a number or calculation, return it.

 * If `calc`'s name is `min`, `max`, or `clamp` and `arguments` are all numbers whose units are mutually [compatible], return the result of calling